This article is about the series as a whole. For the first Castlevania game, see Castlevania I.

 Carmilla in Castlevania Judgment has Jiggle Physics, a Stripperiffic outfit, and her special attack includes a closeup of her crotch in the foreground.

-As of Pachislot, not only she stops 'dressing like a man', she also sports Cleavage Window, wears a pink skirt, and some of the bonus sections had her using 'transformations' a la a Magical Girl.
+As of Pachislot, not only does she stop 'dressing like a man', she also sports Cleavage Window, wears a pink skirt, and some of the bonus sections had her using 'transformations' a la a Magical Girl.

 Especially so are the ones that (a) are shaped like some kind of beastie's jaws and (b) open for Belmonts.
 Shudder!